Skip to content

 Tax-advantaged dollars

 If you have commercial insurance and the plan covers Wegovy or Zepbound with a savings card, your copay of $25–$50/month is unbeatable.
-If not, LillyDirect Zepbound vials at $349–$499/month are the cheapest path to an FDA-approved therapy.
-Compounded options ($249–$399/month) are cheaper but carry the caveats discussed in the compounded cost tool.
+If not, LillyDirect Zepbound vials at $349 (2.5 mg) or $499 (5 mg+) are the cheapest FDA-approved path.
+NovoCare Wegovy vials are $499.
+Compounded options ($249–$399/month) are cheaper but carry quality caveats.

 Does my HSA cover compounded tirzepatide?

-Generally yes, when written as a prescription from a licensed clinician for an eligible condition.
+Generally yes, when written as a prescription from a licensed clinician for an eligible condition (obesity with BMI ≥ 30 or ≥ 27 with comorbidity; T2D).
 Save the prescription and pharmacy receipt.
+HSA custodians rarely audit, but they can.

 Deductible resets in January typically spike month-1 costs.
 Quarterly provider visits cluster cost every 3rd month.
 Annual labs hit once.
-The annualized number in the calculator smooths this; your actual cash flow is lumpy.
+The annualized monthly number smooths this; your actual cash flow is lumpy — plan for $400+ hits in January and visit months.

 How do I reduce a $600+/mo budget?

-In order of impact: (1) appeal a PA denial; (2) ask the prescriber about a submaximal maintenance dose (5 mg tirzepatide vs 15 mg is often 40% cheaper on LillyDirect); (3) switch to a generic comorbidity med path to free HSA dollars; (4) reduce supplements to essentials; (5) compounded if and only if you can verify the pharmacy.
+In order of impact: (1) appeal a PA denial — ~50% overturn on peer-to-peer.
+(2) Ask prescriber about submaximal maintenance dose (5 mg tirz vs 15 mg is 40% cheaper via LillyDirect).
+(3) Consolidate supplements to essentials.
+(4) Compounded path if and only if you can verify the pharmacy.
+(5) HSA/FSA stacking for ~30% effective discount.

 Can employers reimburse GLP-1 costs?